gopalakrishnaMandava/Project/README.md

 # Projects
-Physical Design Project is performed on Cadence Innovus tool Interconnect repeater Insertion is performed on Cadence Virtuoso
+Physical Design Project is performed on Cadence Innovus tool.

+Interconnect repeater Insertion is performed on Cadence Virtuoso.

+Plant disease detection using Python.